reaktor/hy-rule-genai/PART4 - Cursor/README.md

 In this folder, you will find a directory named `calculator-app`.
 It contains a project skeleton for a Calculator application.

+## Instructions

+- Navigate to `calculator-app` folder
+- Open terminal
+- Run `npm install` (.nvmrc file assumes you have Node v22 installed, but you can use Node >= 18).
+- Run `npm run dev` and you are good to go!

 ## Tasks

 Your task is to implement a calculator using the help of Cursor.
-We will implement the following features on this task:
+We will implement the following features:

 - Calculator operation and value stack (= how the calculator does computations)
 - Showing the calculator result on the screen